Emergency: 911 · Non-emergency: (413) 545-2121

 The office oversees and enforces policies key to the campus culture of civility and respect, including the Code of Student Conduct, alcohol and other drug policies and the academic honesty policy.
-Other resources include an emergency loan program, the Off-Campus Student Services and Veteran Services offices, and assistance with withdrawals from, and readmission to, the university.
+Other resources include an emergency loan program, the Off Campus Student Life and Veteran Services offices, and assistance with withdrawals from, and readmission to, the university.

 The Center for Counseling and Psychological Health (CCPH) offers crisis intervention services, short-term individual, couples’ and group therapy, behavioral medicine, psychiatric medication consultation and treatment.

-Office hours are weekdays, 8 a.m. – 5 p.m.; crisis intervention services are available 24/7 by calling University Health Services, (413) 577-5000 and asking for the CCPH clinician on-call.
+Office hours are weekdays, 8 a.m. – 5 p.m.; crisis intervention services are available 24/7.
 In a life-threatening emergency, always call 911.

 The CCPH's consultation and education services include free suicide prevention trainings for the campus community.
 Ideal for those who interact directly with students, the program helps participants recognize suicide warning signs and provides the skills needed to help at-risk students.

-Apply for volunteer, intern, work study and student hourly positions.
+Apply for volunteer, intern, work study, and student hourly positions.
 Serve as an information and referral specialist; rape crisis advocate; educator advocate; or work with the Women of Color Leadership Network.
 Open to undergraduates, graduates and community members; extensive training provided.
-More details online at www.umass.edu/ewc/work; or call (413) 545-0883.
+More details online at www.umass.edu/cwc/join-our-staff; or call (413) 545-0883.

-The Office of Equal Opportunity and Diversity (EO&D) is devoted to ensuring the University’s commitment to access and opportunity for all people.
-EO&D monitors and oversees the University’s Grievance Policy and Procedures and the Sexual Harassment Policy and Procedures.
-The EO&D office also oversees UMass Amherst’s Title IX efforts and facilitates the Title IX Coordination Team, which works to prevent sexual harassment and sexual violence.
+Equal Opportunity and Access is devoted to ensuring the university’s commitment to access and opportunity for all people.
+EO monitors and oversees the university’s Grievance Policy and Procedures and the Sexual Harassment Policy and Procedures.
+The EO office also oversees UMass Amherst’s Title IX efforts and facilitates the Title IX Coordination Team, which works to prevent sexual harassment and sexual violence.

-Comprised of the Office of Equal Opportunity and Diversity, the Center for Women and Community, Department of Athletics, the Dean of Students Office, Center for Counseling and Psychological Health, Residential Life and the UMass Amherst Police Department, this team meets weekly to look at specific incidences of sexual harassment and sexual violence and to assure resources and responses are holistically coordinated across the University.
+Comprising the Equal Opportunity and Access, the Center for Women and Community, Department of Athletics, the Dean of Students Office, Center for Counseling and Psychological Health, Residential Life and the UMass Amherst Police Department, this team meets weekly to look at specific incidences of sexual harassment and sexual violence and to assure resources and responses are holistically coordinated across the university.
 Additionally, the team ensures that Title IX education and training is provided on campus.
 For any questions or to report a Title IX matter you can contact the Title IX Coordination Team at (413) 545-3464 or firstname.lastname@example.org.

 Disability Services empowers people with disabilities in their full integration into campus life and oversees compliance with The Americans with Disabilities Act (ADA), a clear and comprehensive national mandate for the elimination of discrimination against individuals with disabilities.
 Disability Services’ consumer managers work with members of the campus community to ensure reasonable, effective accommodations and support services.